Nicolas Zippelius

-Nicolas Zippelius (born 1 August 1987) is a German politician of the CDU who has been serving as a member of the Bundestag since 2021.
+Nicolas Zippelius (born 1 August 1987) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag since 2021.

 Early life and education

 Zippelius was born in the West German city of Karlsruhe and studied political science in Hanover and Frankfurt.

 Political career

-Zippelius was elected directly to the Bundestag in 2021, representing the Karlsruhe-Land district.
-In parliament, he has since been serving on the Committee on Economic Cooperation and Development and the Committee on Digital Affairs.
+Zippelius was elected directly to the Bundestag the 2021 elections, representing the Karlsruhe-Land district.

+In parliament, Zippelius has since been serving on the Committee on Economic Cooperation and Development and the Committee on Digital Affairs.
+Since the 2025 elections, he has been his parliamentary group’s spokesperson on economic cooperation and development as well as on bilateral relations with China.

+In the negotiations to form a coalition government under the leadership of Cem Özdemir following the 2026 state elections in Baden-Württemberg, Zippelius co-chaired the working group on administrative modernization, alongside Jörg Krauss.